Fair Housing

 Disability Protections & Reasonable Accommodations

 Disability protections are broader than simple “equal treatment.”
-Landlords must sometimes make exceptions to rules to allow tenants with disabilities equal use of the property.
+Landlords must sometimes make exceptions to rules so tenants with disabilities can have equal use of the property.

-A tenant with a disability can request changes to rules or policies, such as:
+A tenant with a disability can request changes to rules or policies, such as allowing an assistance animal in a “no pets” property, providing a reserved accessible parking space, or adjusting communication methods.

 Housing providers must grant these requests unless they create an undue burden or fundamentally alter the housing program.